 Medical consent is required for you to be involved in the Youth Competition and a signed hard copy is required prior to the first game.

 All information will be confidential and only provided to medical staff as required.
-A form will be available online for printing, completion and return to:
+A form will be available online for printing, completion and returned in person at Information days or first round.
+Hard copies will also be available at all contact days, for completion.

 The aim is to minimise time commitments and maximise the value of the programme.

-Participants will be provided with a weekly handout via hard copy, email and online to utilise and follow in their own time when best suits.
-These handouts will focus on two core components of skills/game development and physical preparation.
+Participants will be provided with handouts to utilise and follow in their own time when best suits.
+These handouts will focus on core components of skills, game development and physical preparation.

 Parent and volunteer involvement